 He is the co-founding director and currently the main coordinating director for MOXsonic (the yearly Missouri Experimental Sonic Arts Festival, 2018-present).
 MOXsonic features music performances with a focus on interactive technology, gaining critical praise from MIT’s Computer Music Journal, among others.

-In addition, Kaiser has served as a consultant with administrators and directors with other festivals, concerts, series, and events.
+Kaiser has also served as a consultant with administrators and directors with other festivals, concerts, series, and events.

 Musician